 In the Iberian Peninsula quantitative data are scarce for most of the species but in the southwest of Portugal and along the Bay of Biscay shores, a trend of decreasing abundance was verified for S. polyschides, L. hyperborea and L. ochroleuca.
 These results are in accordance with recent publications reporting on range contractions and/or changes in abundance in recent years, at the southern and eastern distributional ranges of these species (Fernández 2011; Díez et al. 2012; Assis et al. 2013, 2015; Voerman et al. 2013; Martinez et al. 2015).
 Global warming was the main driver of kelps change identified for this region by experts which is in agreement with recent studies relating the recent retreat in kelp distribution with the global trend of increasing sea surface temperature (Díez et al. 2012; Voerman et al. 2013) and with modelling approaches (Müller et al. 2009; Bartsch et al. 2012).
 It is suggested that recent changes of population structure and dynamics (Fernández et al. 2011) or local extinctions at the southern edge of kelp distribution, which was supported by genetic data (Assis et al. 2013), might also be related to responses to global warming.
 Nevertheless, the scarce information about the global distribution of kelp species may preclude a full understanding about the putative consequences of recent climate changes.
 For instance, cryptic offshore regions like marine seamounts may provide suitable conditions for kelp species, away from the surface warming trends.
-This may hold on large populations for the long-term that would otherwise be extinct (Assis et al. 2015b).
+This may provide seed-banks for other populations that would otherwise become extinct (Assis et al. 2015b).

-Different physiological responses to increasing temperatures have been demonstrated for S. polyschides and L. ochroleuca and many other kelp species (e.g. Bartsch et al. 2008 and references therein) suggesting that responses to increasing sea surface temperature might be species specific (Pereira et al. 2011; Bizkup et al. 2014).
-However, because kelp’s life cycle alternates from microscopic gametophyte to macroscopic sporophytes stages (Matson and Edwards 2007), a full understanding of their responses to increasing temperatures can only be achieved when all life stage have been investigated (Schiel and Foster 2006).
+Differing physiological responses to increasing temperatures have been demonstrated for S. polyschides and L. ochroleuca and many other kelp species (e.g. Bartsch et al. 2008 and references therein) suggesting that responses to increasing sea surface temperature might be species specific (Pereira et al. 2011; Bizkup et al. 2014).
+However, because the kelp life cycle alternates from microscopic gametophyte to macroscopic sporophytes stages (Matson and Edwards 2007), a full understanding of their responses to increasing temperatures can only be achieved when all life stage have been investigated (Schiel and Foster 2006).

 The absence of conservation programs reported by experts in most of the southern Atlantic European coast is a matter of concern.
-Although such programs are not able to reverse the current trend of decrease of kelp forests, if it is related to global warming, they could target the diminishment of other potential stressors identified as relevant for this area by experts, such as water turbidity or eutrophication.
+Although such programs are not able to reverse the current trend of decrease of kelp forests, if it is related to global warming, they could target the reduction of other potential stressors identified as relevant for this area by experts, such as water turbidity or eutrophication.
 Of particular importance would be the establishment of monitoring programs targeting the species to which decreasing trends have been identified but especially species like S. latissima, L. hyperborea and U. pinnatifida to which current and past trends are mostly unknown.